Hydroamination: Late transition-metal complexes

 The complexes of late transition metals (e.g. ruthenium and palladium) and group 13 metals such as aluminum and indium offer a great deal of control over the regio- and stereoselectivity of the reaction.

-For example, a rare and more synthetically valuable kinetic allyl amine product was reported when hydroaminating an allene.
+For example, a rare and more synthetically valuable kinetic allylamine product was reported when hydroaminating an allene.
 One system utilized temperatures of 80 °C with a rhodium catalyst and aniline derivatives as the amine.
 The other reported system utilized a palladium catalyst at room temperature with a wide range of primary and secondary cyclic and acyclic amines.
 Both systems produced the desired allyl amines in high yield:

 In general, hydroamination with late transition-metal complexes has multiple pathways depending on the regioselective determining step.
 The four main categories are (1) nucleophilic attack on an alkene alkyne, or allyl ligand and (2) insertion of the alkene into the metal-amide bond.
 Generic catalytic cycles appear below.